-Commonwealth Postgraduate Course Awards
+Australian Postgraduate Course Awards

-The Commonwealth Government provides a number of awards for full-time postgraduate study in courses leading to the degree of Master by formal course work.
-Applications for awards tenable in this University must be lodged with the Registrar by 30th September each year.
+The Australian Government provides a number of awards for full-time postgraduate study in courses leading to the degree of Master by formal course work.
+Persons permanently domiciled in Australia who are under 45 years of age on 1st January of the year in which the award is to be taken up and who are University graduates or will graduate in the current academic year, are eligible for the awards.
+Award holders receive a living allowance of \$2900 paid over the academic year.
+Other allowances may also be paid in certain cases.

+Application for awards tenable at the University must be lodged with the Registrar by 30th September each year.